Find out about the VAT liability of insurance transactions and insurance related services.

 - liability of ships

-Risks that aren’t considered to be MAT insurance include:
+Risks that are not considered to be MAT insurance include:

 - motor and land vehicles